 The problems that MSCPs provide

-The legislation was designed to remove an MSC’s tax advantages that arise from the contractor being paid a low salary and seeing their income boosted by dividends.
+The legislation was designed to remove tax advantages that could arise from the self-employed business owner being paid a low salary plus taking payment out of the company as dividends.

 Those caught out by the legislation will be liable to pay full PAYE income tax and National Insurance Contributions on their income from the MSC.